Content Author's Note:

 The Objective

-The JR program objective is to train group members in how to build positive employee relations, increase cooperation and motivation, and effectively resolve conflicts.
+The Job Relations program trains group members in how to build positive employee relations, increase cooperation and motivation, and effectively resolve conflicts.
 JR emphasizes that people must be treated as individuals.

 The Method

-The TWI Trainer introduces group members to the foundations for developing and maintaining good relations to prevent problems from arising.
+Group members are given foundations for developing and maintaining good relations to prevent problems from arising.
 Principles include providing constructive feedback, giving credit when due, telling people in advance about changes that will affect them, making the best use of each person's ability and earning the employee's loyalty and cooperation.

 The Outcomes